krruzic/Reader-YC/README.md

 * Throttling requests on userpages
 * icons, ICONS EVERYWHERE
 * View about/help pages, email the dev (me)
+* Comment Caching, YAY!

 ###Current Issues:
 * ~~Sometimes the main page (top posts) doesn't load, and I'm not too sure why.~~
 * If you close the app while it is making a request, the app will go into a greyed-out "zombie" state until the request is completed
-* Commment page looks stupid
+* Commment page looks a little stupid...

 ###Coming Feature roadmap (dates are really guesses):